MarcelRobeer/VisualNarrator/README.md

-`-s`, `--statistics` | No | Show statistics for the User Story set and output these in .csv files `-u`, `--print_us` | No | Print additional information per User Story `-o`, `--print_ont` | No | Print the output ontology in the terminal `--version` | No | Display the program's version number and exit
+`-s`, `--statistics` | No | Show statistics for the User Story set and output these in .csv files `-u`, `--print_us` | No | Print additional information per User Story `-o`, `--print_ont` | No | Print the output ontology in the terminal `-l`, `--link` | No | Link all ontology classes to their respective User Story for usage in the set analysis `--version` | No | Display the program's version number and exit

 ### Example usage